-Often salt or another toxin is first injected to ensure that the fetus will be delivered dead, since some fetuses have survived the trauma of a prostaglandin birth and been born alive.
+Often salt or another toxin is first injected to ensure that the foetus will be delivered dead since some fetuses have survived the trauma of a prostaglandin birth and been born alive.

 This is repeated again and again.
 The spine must be snapped, and the skull crushed to remove them.
 The nurse’s job is to reassemble the body parts to be sure that all are removed.
 If not carefully removed, sharp edges of the bones may cause cervical laceration.
 Bleeding from the procedure may be profuse.

 Second trimester: Other Methods